UlvFoerlev/EasySound/readme.md

 https://github.com/StreamController/StreamController

 ## Play Sound
 EasySound only have on action "Play Sound", this should cover most of the users needs.
-Combing multipole Play Sound actions should cover most advanced needs.
+Combing multiple "Play Sound" actions should cover most advanced needs.
 The Actions have the following settings:

 ### Sound File